space-wizards/docs/src/en/space-station-14/round-flow/proposals/morph.md

 Currently, the antagonist variety in SS14 is pretty low, especially non-human ones.
 The Morph's focus on stealth instead of overwhelming brute force like the Rat King would make it a fun role to both play and play against.

+This implementation of The Morph is inspired by, but not directly based on any specific Morph version from SS13.

 ## Spawning
 The Morph is a minor antagonist and does not spawn at round start.